Jiayi Pan

 Ziqiao Ma*, Jiayi Pan*, Joyce Chai. ⭐️ ACL 2023 Outstanding Paper.

-We present Grounded Open Vocabulary Acquisition (GOVA) for exploring grounding and bootstrapping in open-world language learning.
-Our visually-grounded language model, OctoBERT, emphasizes grounding as an objective.
-Tests show OctoBERT outperforms in learning grounded words quickly and robustly, particularly with unseen words.
+We study grounding and bootstrapping in open-world language learning through Grounded Open Vocabulary Acquisition.
+Our visually-grounded language model, OctoBERT, excels in learning grounded words quickly and robustly, particularly with unseen words.

 World-to-Words: Grounded Open Vocabulary Acquisition through Fast Mapping in Vision-Language Models